i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/2-LCD-Example/README.md

 ```
 <br/>

-These fuctions will be used to control pin RS and E on LCD.
+These fuctions will be used to control pin RS, E and all data pins D4, D5, D6 and D7 on LCD.
 <br/>

 ```